ChristianGarcia/ObserveEncryptedPrefsBug/README.md

 ## How to check

-The project registers a `SharedPreferences.OnSharedPreferenceChangeListener` per each of the following objects:
+The project registers a `SharedPreferences.OnSharedPreferenceChangeListener` that will log when the preference has changed.
+There's a registered listener per each of the following objects:
 * Plain `SharedPreferences`
 * `EncryptedSharedPreferences`